-That being said, several features of IB would also be interesting to beginners, such as limit orders and submitting orders outside of exchange hours.
-But these features should be coming to Neon soon.
+That said, several features of IB would also interest beginners, such as limit orders and submitting orders outside of exchange hours.
+However, these features should be coming to Neon soon.

 In terms of fees, IB is almost always significantly cheaper.
 On medium to large trades, IB has the potential to be several times cheaper.

 Finally, IB also has the advantage of offering access to US ETFs, the optimal ETFs for Swiss investors.
 If you have the goal of building a substantial portfolio, this can make a difference.